aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/workbook-conversions/opendocument-ods/save-ods-file-in-odf-1-1-and-1-2-specifications/_index.md

 ---
 title: Save ODS file in ODF 1.1, 1.2 and 1.3 Specifications
 type: docs
 weight: 170
 url: /java/save-ods-file-in-odf-1-1-and-1-2-specifications/
 ai_search_scope: cells_java
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

-Aspose.Cells supports saving (**OpenDocument Spreadsheet**) ODS file in (**OpenDocument Format**) ODF 1.1, 1.2 and ODF 1.3 specifications.
+Aspose.Cells supports saving (**OpenDocument Spreadsheet**) ODS files in (**OpenDocument Format**) ODF 1.1, 1.2, and ODF 1.3 specifications.
 Aspose.Cells has added [**OdsSaveOptions.setOdfStrictVersion()**](https://reference.aspose.com/cells/java/com.aspose.cells/odssaveoptions/#setOdfStrictVersion-int-) property to use the ODF version for saving ODS files.
-The default value of this property is [**OpenDocumentFormatVersionType.ODF_12**](https://reference.aspose.com/cells/java/com.aspose.cells/opendocumentformatversiontype/#ODF-12), so ODS file saved without this special settings will use the 1.2 specification.
+The default value of this property is [**OpenDocumentFormatVersionType.ODF_12**](https://reference.aspose.com/cells/java/com.aspose.cells/opendocumentformatversiontype/#ODF-12), so an ODS file saved without this special setting will use the 1.2 specification.

 {{% /alert %}}

-The sample code below creates the workbook object, adds some value in cell A1 of the first worksheet and then saves the ODS file in ODF 1.1 and 1.2 specifications.
-By default, ODS file is saved in ODF 1.2 specification.
+The sample code below creates the workbook object, adds a value in cell A1 of the first worksheet, and then saves the ODS file in ODF 1.1 and 1.2 specifications.
+By default, the ODS file is saved according to the ODF 1.2 specification.

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-SaveODSfile-SaveODSfile.java" >}}
 {{< app/cells/assistant language="java" >}}